47ng/revelio/docs/security.md

 possible to do so for desktop apps that keep their resources on the filesystem.
 For browser-based apps, there is no such way at the moment.

+However, if we suppose the attacker has had full control over the traffic for an unknown amount of time prior to the analysis, we cannot rely on the contents of the `revelio.json` file for verification, as it could have been intercepted and modified, nor can we trust the clear text information displayed in the public CI , which could also be altered by the attacker.

+We need a way to make sure an attacker has no way to forge a `revelio.json` for a given domain.
+The system must be able to verify this from anywhere, but only the authorized public CI will be the one signing the messages.
+Also, we want the system to be simple to use for those who wish to adopt Revelio.

 **Case 3**: An attacker does not have a way to compromise anything, but wishes to poison the verification process from the Revelio verification service.